 Breakfast inside the Classroom is considered one of Springfield’s numerous initiatives to lessen hunger and enhance nutrients among its 25,000 public school students.
 Another is the city’s new $21 million culinary and vitamins center, placed on Cadwell Drive.

 The ham-and-cheese sandwich on a Hawaiian roll changed into made from scratch at the culinary middle.
 “It’s good,” said 2nd grader Gabriel Pacheco of the sandwich.
-“It tastes love; it’s a flavor.”
+“It tastes like love; it’s a flavor.”

 Adrian Navarro, another 2d grader, favored the sandwich, too.
 “It turned into so true, and it tasted excellent, and the bread becomes gentle,” he said.
 Students at Boland participated in taste tests all yr, initiated with chefs’ aid in the culinary middle.